 Indonesians are mostly relaxed about time and would rather spend extra time speaking to someone and building a relationship than being on time for their next meeting.

 The official language of Indonesia is Bahasa Indonesia.
 English is also spoken, and Javanese is the most widely heard local dialect.
 Apart from Javanese, several regional languages like Sundanese and Balinese are spoken in different parts of the country.
 We recommend expats take the time to learn a few phrases in Bahasa Indonesia as it will make day-to-day tasks, like shopping or giving directions to a taxi driver, much easier.
 It's also a great way to build rapport with locals.

 Meeting and greeting in Indonesia

-When men and women greet each other, handshakes are acceptable but the man should always wait for the woman to initiate it.
-If a woman puts her hands in front of her chest in a prayer position it means she would prefer not to shake hands.
-In this case the man should return the gesture.
-Men and women should not kiss or hug in public.
+When men and women greet each other, handshakes are acceptable, but the man should always wait for the woman to initiate it.
+If a woman puts her hands in front of her chest in a prayer position, it means she would prefer not to shake hands.
+In this case, the man should return the gesture.

 Communication in Indonesia

-As in many Asian cultures, it is very important to Indonesian people to “save face”.
+As in many Asian cultures, it is important for Indonesian people to ‘save face’.
 This means never publicly criticising or reprimanding someone.
-This custom also often results in Indonesians being quite vague if they have a problem and always telling someone what they want to hear, even if they have no intention of following through.
+This custom also often results in Indonesians being quite vague if they have a problem or telling someone what they want to hear, even if they have no intention of following through.
 For instance, rather than a direct refusal, an Indonesian might say "maybe" or "we’ll see", prioritising harmony in interactions over the immediate goal.